President & CEO

 Michaela, a native Swede, moved to the U.S. after graduating high school to attended George Mason University where she obtained a B.A. in Marketing and Business Management.

-Sergio Chavez is a motivational speaker, life coach, and professional youth counselor.
-He has traveled across the U.S., Central America, and the Caribbean engaging youth and young adults in a compelling and life-giving way through his facilitation and public speaking.
+Sergio Chavez is a dynamic motivational speaker and program coordinator.
+He has traveled across the U.S., Central America, and the Caribbean engaging young people in a compelling and life-giving way through his facilitation and public speaking.

 As a child growing up in Falls Church, Virginia, Sergio developed a passion and gift for speaking and communicating through music, acting, and writing.
 He hit his first major turning point at age 12 when his parents separated and eventually divorced.
 This drove him to unhealthy choices, including poor academic performance, losing hope and confidence in himself, and turning to toxic relationships.